apache/fury/README.md

 In addition to cross-language serialization, Fury also features at:

-- Drop-in replace Java serialization frameworks such as JDK/Kryo/Hessian, but 100x faster, which can greatly improve the efficiency of high-performance RPC calls, data transfer, and object persistence.
+- Drop-in replace Java serialization frameworks such as JDK/Kryo/Hessian, but 100x faster at most, which can greatly improve the efficiency of high-performance RPC calls, data transfer, and object persistence.
 - **100% compatible** with JDK serialization API with much faster implementation: supporting JDK `writeObject/readObject/writeReplace/readResolve/readObjectNoData/Externalizable` API.
 - Supports **Java 8~21**, Java 17+ `record` is supported too.